blewism29/talkpush-excercise/README.md

 # Talkpush Technical Test

-Talkpush technical test for ruby on rais job position.
+Talkpush technical test for ruby on rails job position.
 Given a google sheets, recurrently check for changes on it and if there is a new one, create a candidate through the talkpush api with the data.

 ## Getting Started